 The oldest so far discovered bone tools are from the continent of Africa, these approximately dated to 1.5 million years ago.
 It is accepted that they appeared and the technology was developed there before any other geographic region.

 In the Blombos Cave excavations since 1997 in the Southern tip of Africa, at the Heidelberg, Western Cape, South Africa.
 Have revealed a collection of twenty-eight bone tools from layers dating to 70 thousand years old.
 To the period in time attributed to the Middle Stone Age (280,000 years ago to 50–25,000 years ago).
-Subsequent analyses of these splintered polished bone tools has revealed that a formal method of production produced them.
+Subsequent analyses of these splintered polished bone tools have revealed that a formal method of production produced them.

 Provence: The sub-Saharan find has been traded through trade routes, souks and bazaars of middle Africa eventually finding its way to a European gentleman’s collection several years ago.